malikakarsh/Face-Recognition/README.md

 # Face-Recognition

 ## Introduction
-Face-Recognition is a Machine Learning script to predict on users face using CNN (Convolutional Neural Networks) Required modules:
+Face-Recognition is a Machine Learning script to predict on users face using CNN (Convolutional Neural Networks).

+## Required modules:
   1) keras
   2) numpy
   3) cv2